ngnamtran/Stock/README.md

 # About Project
-THis project applied Self-Organizing Map (SOM) model, providing one more method, a additional method before applying Mean Variance model to conclude the selection of the stocks.
-After applying SOM model, we narrow down from 46 to 36 for average feature of companies from 2018 until now.
-After that, we applied SOM model for quarter data of companies's feature with different dimensions: 5x5 and 7x7.
-The 5x5 grid size results giving 21 companies, and 7x7 size results giving 10 companies.
-We applied Mean Variance for 21 companies annd 10 companies, which can show comapnies that we should invest.
+ This project applies the Self-Organizing Map (SOM) model as an additional method to assist in stock selection prior to applying the Mean-Variance model.
+Initially, we used the SOM model on the average features of 46 companies from 2018 to the present, narrowing the selection down to 36 companies.
+Then, we applied the SOM model again using quarterly data with two different grid dimensions: 5×5 and 7×7.
+The 5×5 SOM grid resulted in a selection of 21 companies, while the 7×7 grid reduced the list further to 10 companies.
+Finally, we applied the Mean-Variance model to both the 21- and 10-company selections to identify the most promising investment options.
 # Stock
 ### Consumer Discretionery
 #### Home Depot